Bank Indonesia Museum, Surabaya

 Bank Indonesia Museum (Museum Bank Indonesia) is a bank museum located in Surabaya, Indonesia.
 It was officially founded by Bank Indonesia and was opened on 27 January 2012 after its restoration.
 The museum occupies a building formerly known as De Javasche Bank, the central bank of Dutch East Indies.
 After the Indonesian Independence the building continued to function as the Bank Indonesia's branch in Surabaya until 1973.
 The museum is closed on Monday and public holidays.
 It has no entrance fee.

 History

 De Javasche Bank opened a branch in Surabaya on 14 September 1829.
 By 1904 the original building that occupied the plot was demolished and was rebuilt with an area of 1,000 square metres.
-It was designed in a similar manner to De Javasche Bank headquarter in Batavia, with Neo-Renaissance architecture and Javanese adornment.
+It was designed by the Amsterdam architect Eduard Cuypers (1859-1927).
+He did it in a similar manner to De Javasche Bank headquarter in Batavia, with Neo-Renaissance architecture and Javanese adornment.

 The museum

 The museum has 3 floors and displays the history of the banking system in Indonesia, old photos of Surabaya and old currencies.
 The museum display is divided into 3 rooms: